vmlaker/pythonwildmagic/docs/source/index.rst

   print p1.X(), p1.Y(), p1.Z()  # 2.0 3.0 4.0

+To get up and running with |NAME|, just
+:ref:`install the code <installing>`.
+See what classes are wrapped by taking a look at the :ref:`API page <api>`.
+You may also be interested in the :ref:`code analysis procedure <code_analysis>` used during development to track progress of the wrapping effort.

 |NAME| is a Google Code project -- it is open source.
 The project home page is `python-wild-magic.googlecode.com <http://python-wild-magic.googlecode.com>`_.
-It is developed on the Linux operating system using several freely available software packages:
+The code is developed on the Linux operating system using several freely available software packages:

 Wild Magic 5.7
 ==============

-  This is the awsome C++ library for real-time computer graphics and physics, mathematics, geometry, numerical analysis, and image analysis.
+  This is, of course, the awsome C++ library for real-time computer graphics and physics, mathematics, geometry, numerical analysis, and image analysis.
   The source code is generously made freely downloadable from `www.geometrictools.com <http://www.geometrictools.com>`_.